MASTER SERVICES AGREEMENT

 3. a professional errors and omissions policy with aggregate limits of not less than CAD $10,000,000.

-2. The underwriter(s) of all insurance policies must have an AM Best’s rating of “A” or higher.
-Loopio shall upon written request by Customer, Loopio shall provide Customer with a certificate of insurance evidencing the above coverage limits
+2. All insurance policies will be underwritten by insurer(s) with an AM Best’s rating of “A” or higher.
+Upon written request by Customer, Loopio shall provide Customer with a certificate of insurance evidencing the above coverage limits.

 14. GENERAL TERMS